 In mathematics, a representation theorem is a theorem that states that every structure with certain properties is isomorphic to another structure.
 We show that every ranking relation which is NNEW, NPEL and CR is LFB.
 Therefore there is a simple way to represent collusion-resistant ranking relations by doing a variant of fault counting.
-Let us first summarize the properties using monotonicity constraints
+See [Abdelmeged 2014] for an alternate proof.